hanane-issa/python-crash-course/Module_5/data_visualization_v2.md

 `plt.xlabel()` and `plt.ylabel()` will set the labels of your x-axis and y-axis respectively. `plt.title()` will set the title of the plot.
 Finally `plt.show()` will actually display the plot.

-If you want to know more about the `matplotlib.pyplot.hist()` function and its arguments, go the the [matplotlib documentation](https://matplotlib.org/stable/).
+If you want to know more about the `matplotlib.pyplot.hist()` function and its arguments, go to the [matplotlib documentation](https://matplotlib.org/stable/).

 ### Changing font size and plot size